Basis of Presentation and Significant Accounting Policies

-The Company leases certain equipment under lease agreements.
+The Company leased certain equipment under lease agreements.
 The Company evaluates each lease to determine its appropriate classification as an operating or capital lease for financial reporting purposes.
 Any lease that does not meet the criteria for a capital lease is accounted for as an operating lease.
 The assets and liabilities under capital leases are recorded at the lower of the present value of the minimum lease payments or the fair market value of the related assets.
-Assets under capital leases are amortized using the straight-line method over the shorter of the asset life or lease term.
-Amortization of assets under capital leases are included in depreciation expense.
+Assets under capital leases are amortized using the straight-line method over the lease term.
+Amortization of assets under capital leases is included in depreciation expense.

 Impairment of Long-Lived Assets

 The Company reviews its long-lived assets for impairment when changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 ASC Topic 360 requires the Company to review long-lived assets for impairment whenever events or changes in circumstances indicate the carrying amount of an asset or group of assets may not be recoverable.
 The impairment review includes a comparison of future cash flows expected to be generated by the asset or group of assets with their associated carrying value.
 If the carrying value of the asset or group of assets exceeds expected cash flows (undiscounted and without interest charges), an impairment loss is recognized to the extent that the carrying value exceeds the fair value.
 If estimated future cash flows are not achieved with respect to long-lived assets, additional write-downs may be required.